wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

 * A role within the VMware Cloud organization, such as **Organization Administrator**, **Organization Owner**, or **Organization Member**.

-  Note than only if you have the **Organization Owner** role, you can assign the **Organization Owner** role to another user.
+  Note that you can assign the **Organization Owner** role to another user only if you have the **Organization Owner** role.

-* A role within the Operations for Applications service.
+* A role within the Operations for Applications service instance.

 Optionally, you can also assign a custom role created in the VMware Cloud organization.
 Custom roles are composed of different service permissions.

-## Invite a New User and Assign Service Roles
+## Verify That You Have the Required Organization Role

 ### Step 1: Log in to the VMware Cloud Services Console